 - Ice cream – A big scoop of vanilla ice cream on top of one of these baked apples is pretty darn perfect.

-- Caramel sauce – Drizzle on top of the apples or on top of some ice cream.
+- Caramel sauce – Drizzle store-bought or homemade caramel sauce on top of the apples or on top of some ice cream.

 - Maple syrup – Add a drizzle of a thick, rich maple syrup.